egremyb/STIProject/README.md

 Here are the available functions once you sign in to the site :

-- As a collaborator you can do:
+- As a collaborator you can :
     - See the email sent to you with the following information : the date when the email was sent, the sender and the subject.
     - Next to the information of the email you can choose if you want to delete it, see its details (See more information such as the sender and the body) or reply to it
     - Write a new message by filling a form were you specify the sender the subject and the description.
     - Change your password
-- As an Administrator you can do:
+- As an Administrator you can :
-    - Same actions as a collaborator
+    - Do the same actions as a collaborator
-    - Add, delete, update a user.
+    - Add, delete and update a user.

 ## Structure